ctb/titus-blog/src/2018-communicating-outside-consortia.md

 of internal decisions can actually help communicate those same internal decisions **internally**.

-Or, to put it another way, if you're not communicating in one venue, you're probably not communicating well in *any* venue.
+Or, to put it another way, if you're not communicating in one venue, you're probably not communicating well in *any* venue, and this is probably harming your consortium and limiting the contributions of people - especially junior people.

 ## So, what's the status, anyway?